sap-tutorials/Tutorials/tutorials/abap-environment-create-cds-mde/abap-environment-create-cds-mde.md

 [ACCORDION-BEGIN [Step 12: ](Add search field)]
 You will now add a fuzzy search capability.

-1. First, add the search annotation to your CDS entity:
+1. First, add the search annotation to your CDS view:

     ```CDS
     @Search.searchable: true
     ```

-2. Then add the following two annotations to the field you want to search, in this case **Memo**:
+2. Then add the following two annotations to the field you want to search, in this case **`Memo`**:

     ```CDS
     @Search.defaultSearchElement: true